markh-de/KiVar/README.md

 1. Start the _Plugin and Content Manager_ from the KiCad main window.
 2. Find _KiVar_ in the **Plugins** section.
 3. Mark it for installation and apply the pending changes.
-4. _Optional:_ For quick access, start the PCB Editor (pcbnew) and add the KiVar launcher button to your main toolbar under _Preferences &rarr; Preferences... &rarr; PCB Editor &rarr; Action Plugins_ by clicking the corresponding checkbox in the _Show button_ column.
+4. The _Kivar_ plugin icon should now appear in the PCB Editor (pcbnew) toolbar.

 #### Using Manual Archive Extraction